benitomartin/de-hotel-reviews/dbt/README.md

     dbt run --select stg_hotel_reviews
 ## Prodcution Environment

 Create a new environment in dbt cloud called Production and use as dataset a different one than the one used in staging.
 Create this dataset in advance in BigQuery using the same region as your bucket.
-This will allow you to separate the development models from the productions models
+This will allow you to separate the development models from the productions models.

 In the new Production environments, create a new job and add commands or triggers.
 As a first approach I recommend as commands:
 - dbt run
 - dbt run --vars '{"is_test_run": false}'
 - dbt test

-If you want to geenrate documentation, while creating the job click on `Generate docs on run.
+If you want to generate documentation, while creating the job click on `Generate docs on run.
 This will generate a new Documentation.
 You can access the documentation under account settings, select project and under artifacts add the generated documentation, so you have a link to the documentation.